-The Walford Creek drill program commenced on 5 May with the principle aim of the program to obtain further bulk sample for metallurgical work as well as upgrade the confidence of the JORC Resource.
+The Walford Creek 2016 drill program commenced on 5 May with the principal aim being to obtain further bulk sample for metallurgical work as well as upgrade the confidence of the JORC Resource.
 A total of 20 diamond holes were completed for 3,452m (274m RC pre-collar and 3,178m DD).